bigdatagenomics/mango/docs/cloud/emr.rst

 .. image:: ../img/EMR/AWS_security_groups.png

 Connecting to Cluster
 ---------------------

 To ssh into your cluster, navigate to your EMR cluster in AWS console and click on 'ssh'.
-This will give you the command you need to `ssh into the cluster <https://aws.amazon.com/premiumsupport/knowledge-center/ec2-linux-ssh-troubleshooting/>`__`.
+This will give you the command you need to `ssh into the cluster <https://aws.amazon.com/premiumsupport/knowledge-center/ec2-linux-ssh-troubleshooting/>`__.

 .. image:: ../img/EMR/ssh_master.png

+TODO maybe get an image of this (on desktop)

 Accessing the Web UI
 --------------------